Open-Source Software Still Short on Friendliness

 Open-source software still tends to be relatively hostile to most users.
 OSS is generally top notch in many ways, and I like being able to report bugs and suggest features in places where developers will see what I post.
 Some of what I’ve posted has been accepted; some not, and sometimes for good reason.

 But a problem I keep running into is that some users and managers think the less-skilled among us should just stop using the software, and that we shouldn’t say what’s in need of improving.
-I don’t want to get rid of any of its efficiencies or power, but friendliness should be added into the software.
+I don’t want to get rid of any of its efficiencies, power, or security, but more friendliness should be added into the software.
 For example:

-— Being able to use the Linux/*BSD operating system root account with a graphical user interface (GUI or gooey) would save many of us a lot of time for system administration.
-It requires responsibility, but people for one *BSD-based distribution turned off the ability altogether and, until recently, refused to disclose how to turn it back on.
+— Being able to use the BSD operating system root account with a graphical user interface (GUI or gooey) would save many of us a lot of time for system administration.
+It requires responsibility, but people for one BSD-based distribution turned off the ability altogether and, for a while, refused to disclose how to turn it back on.
 Some people prefer the command-line interface (CLI), which is faster if you use it often, but which is slower if you have to learn it each time in order to use it only on rare occasions.
 I’ve been told that I want other people to teach me everything, and I said, no, I want to apply the knowledge I already have and fix whatever problem is in front of me.
 I already know how to find programs, menus, commands, and options in the GUI.
-If I need the CLI, it may be an emergency, and, being usually a single-machine user, I may have lost Internet access, so needing to use the CLI limits my ability to relearn what commands and expected results are available, quickly, which may not be practicable.
+If I need the CLI, it may be an emergency, and, being usually a single-machine user, I may have lost Internet access, so needing to use the CLI would force me to learn what commands and expected results are available, quickly, which may not be practicable.
 (I'd have the same complaint about Linux but the sudo command has become useful; for a while it didn’t consistently work, but it’s been a while since I’ve had a problem with it.)

 — A mail client can be used to archive online emails offline and keep them immune from synchronization and deletion.
 However, doing so requires some kludgy steps, because they say I should buy someone else’s archiver and this client doesn’t do it.
 But the client did it for me, for free, when I hacked around without modifying any of the client software.
 So simply telling people how to archive emails with this client would be a help, but community leaders aren’t willing to.

-There are more, but you might feel like I do and I don’t want you to pull your hair out.
+There are more, but you might feel much the same way I do and I don’t want you to pull your hair out.

 These programs are still superior to most closed-source programs, such as Microsoft’s operating systems.
 And the existing capabilities should be kept.
 Examples: